 Esther Smith, DPT, Cert.
 MDT, NTP

 PHYSICAL THERAPIST, Pilates Instructor, NUTRITIONAL THERAPY PRACTITIONER AND OWNER OF GRASSROOTS PHYSICAL THERAPY

 Esther Smith DPT, Cert.
 MDT, NTP received her doctorate in physical therapy from the University of Utah.
 Since graduation, she has worked in orthopedic settings with a particular focus on the management of musculoskeletal problems and athletic performance.
 Esther offers education and treatment that addresses the underlying cause of symptoms and aids in the prevention of future injury.

 In 2014 Esther founded Grassroots Physical Therapy in Salt Lake City because she wanted to build a community network that bucks the conventional ideas of physical therapy delivery and celebrates wellness by giving clients the choices and solutions to put health care decisions back in their hands.

 Time with Esther means one on one, hands-on sessions that focus on client self-treatment education, tailored exercise, and manual therapy including spine and joint mobilization.
-Esther never stops educating herself, and has obtained certification in the McKenzie Method of Mechanical Diagnosis and Therapy® (Esther is one of five therapists in the State of Utah to be certified in MDT) with additional training in Restorative Exercise™, Pilates, Functional Dry Needling® and manual therapy for the spine through the Spinal Manipulation Institute.
+Esther never stops educating herself, and has obtained certification in the McKenzie Method of Mechanical Diagnosis and Therapy®, Pilates Instruction, Functional Dry Needling® and manual therapy for the spine through the Spinal Manipulation Institute.